45 Rare & Scarce Moth species recorded at Rough Bank

 Recent records in Glos. from 3 other Cotswold sites and the Wye valley, in late May and June.
 (1 record)

 - Elachista consortella.
 Male forewings with mixed white and darker scales giving a greyish

 appearance with obscure paler markings, the females show more contrast with a dark background, a white stripe

 across the wing and two white spots beyond this (one on the leading edge, the other on the trailing edge).

-Only three recent Glos. records, two from Rough Bank and one from the southern edge of Cheltenham,
+Only four recent Glos. records, two from Rough Bank and two from Cheltenham,

 in April, May and September.
 (2 records)